ainsleydev/website/content/legal/terms.md

 Changes are periodically made to the information on the Website and to these terms and conditions and these changes will be incorporated in new editions of this site. ainsley.dev LTD reserves the right to alter or amend any information set out in the Website and these terms and conditions without notice.
-If you use the Website after Reddico Digital Limited has posted the changes, you will be bound by the new terms.
+If you use the Website after ainsley.dev LTD has posted the changes, you will be bound by the new terms.
 You should therefore ensure that you read the terms and conditions each time you use the Website.

 ### Contact Us